 Getting work experience is one of the best ways to build your skills for your career in law, as well as building your CV for potential jobs when you’re ready for an entry-level role.

 Does Leo Cussen help with work experience?

 Yes!
-All PLT students do a work placement as part of the course, and Leo Cussen provides lots of support to help secure that placement.
-This provides a chance to hit the ground running and build your confidence with the support of your mentor and instructors.
-This can be a great way to gain work experience in law, whilst also not jumping into the deep end of being a lawyer without having built up your workplace skills.
-You can find out more about our PLT and placement on our website.
+All Practical Legal Training students do a work placement as part of the course, and Leo Cussen provides lots of support to help secure that placement.
+This legal experience for students provides a chance to hit the ground running and build your confidence with the support of your mentor and instructors.
+This can be a great way to gain work experience in law, whilst also not jumping into the deep end of being a lawyer without having built up your legal workplace skills.
+You can find out more about our PLT and legal work placement on our website.

 Are there online options available?

 There are a multitude of places that will take students and law graduates for work experience, even in the current COVID-19 situation.
 Many firms are also set up to offer remote work and supervision, allowing you to gain legal experience whilst in the comfort of your own home.

 So, now you know how to gain legal experience – there are plenty of options available for you to complete your work experience in law, whether it’s with a law firm, during your PLT, or virtually.
 Whilst there can be a lot of work involved in applying for the placements, having legal work experience under your belt is one of the best things you can do for your career in law.
 So, now you know how to get legal work experience.
-If you have any questions or want to know more about our placement programs, get in touch!
+If you have any questions or want to know more about our PLT placement programs, get in touch!